SachinSAgrawal/Dino-Game/README.md

 #### Notes
 You can run this app on the Xcode simulator or connect a physical device. <br>
-The watch must be paired with a device running iOS 13.0 or newer.
+The watch must be paired with a device running iOS 16.0 or newer. <br>
+The watch itself must be running at least WatchOS 9.0 as well.

 ## SDKs
 * [SwiftUI](https://developer.apple.com/xcode/swiftui/) - Helps you build great-looking apps across all Apple platforms.